Categories > Anime/Manga > Yami no Matsuei > Halo

 “Why?”
 Yoko-chan asked.
 Anna bit her lip.

 “Bad dreams?” the little girl asked.
-Anna looked up, surprised.
-Yoko-chan only stared at her.
-The woman found herself at a loss for words.
+Anna looked up surprised.
+Yoko-chan only stared at her as the woman found herself at a loss for words.
 Even a little kid could see that she was having problems.
 The woman looked down at her feet.

-“You could say that…” she mumbled.
-Yoko-chan said nothing.
-She just walked into the room and sat down next to Anna on the floor.
+“You could say that,” she said in a low voice.
+Yoko-chan said nothing as she walked into the room and sat down next to Anna on the floor.
 It was then the woman decided to do something about her nightmares—again.